 In practice this means taking a common-sense approach to urban design by creating a series of walkable neighbourhoods where people can meet their daily needs on foot within a short distance of their home or workplace.

 With the encouragement of the local planning authorities the whole of Nansledan has been designed from scratch.
 This masterplanning approach, which looks ahead some 50 years, is essential to achieve a coherent development that is both beautiful and equally very liveable.

 It also allows for the early provision of social infrastructure.
-One of the Duchy’s first projects at Nansledan was to build an allotment garden for local people, and a community orchard is underway.
-Essential road, services and drainage infrastructure has already been built, and among the first public buildings will be a new Methodist church and community centre, and a new primary school.
+One of the Duchy’s first projects at Nansledan was to build an allotment garden for local people, and a community orchard which has quickly become a thriving local enterprise.
+Among the first public buildings will be a new primary school and a Methodist church and community centre.